undependable/YahooCracker/README.md

 # YahooCracker
-Have a gmail password cracked
+Have a yahoo password cracked

 Allowes to:
-- Crack a gmail password.
+- Crack a yahoo password.
 - Use a custom password word list.